Forecasting and Backtesting Gradient Allocations of Expected Shortfall: Empirical study

 \section{Empirical study}

-Various models in the literature are available to forecast ES contributions.
-In this section we compare them with our proposed model in Section~\ref{sec:proposed:model} in the traditional and comparative backtests introduced in Section~\ref{sec:backtesting:dynamic:ES:cont} and based on the Murphy diagrams introduced in~Section~\ref{sec:robust}.
+Various models in the literature are available to forecast ESCs.
+In this section we compare them with our proposed model in Section~\ref{sec:proposed:model} in the traditional and comparative backtests presented in Section~\ref{sec:backtesting:dynamic:ES:cont} and based on the Murphy diagrams introduced in~Section~\ref{sec:robust}.
 We first describe the setting and models in comparison in Section~\ref{sec:setting}.
 We then show results of the forecast evaluation in Section~\ref{sec:evaluation}.
 Finally, we discuss forecast accuracy of the compared models in Section~\ref{sec:discussion}.